calebgrove/content-viewer/README.md

 	kirby plugin:install CalebGrove/content-viewer

-Create a new page anywhere on your website using the `Content Viewer Widget Source` blueprint.
+Using the panel, create a new page anywhere on your website.
+For the page template, choose `Content Viewer Widget`.
 The title of the page will be used as the widget title, and the content will be used for the widget content.

 ## Advanced Configuration